fengyanshi/fengyanshi.github.io/windows.rst

 virtual machine approach, but it is much easier and much more power than the virtual machine in the following aspects:

-* fantastic connection between Windows and Linux.
-You can log in to the Linux subsystem by simply type bash in windows command window, Besides, one can get access and write files to *any* files using the bash commends.
+* Fantastic connection between Windows and Linux.
+You can log in to the Linux subsystem by simply typing :code:`bash` in the Windows terminal.
+In addition, one can get access and write files to *any* files using the :code:`bash` commands.

 * No limitation of CPU and RAM.
 Unlike the virtual machine, Linux system can use all CPU and RAM of the PC without any restriction.